Guide for AI Coding Agents to Integrate Luciq on Android

 • Screenshot: Power + Volume Down

-• Floating Button: Tap overlay
+• Floating Button: Tap button overlay

 3. Verify Luciq UI appears